Bears vs. Bluejays: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Baylor vs Creighton Insights & Trends

-- Baylor is 6-4 against the spread and 6-4 overall in its past 10 games.
+- Baylor has a 6-4 record against the spread while going 6-4 overall over its past 10 contests.

-- In their past 10 contests, the Bears have gone over the total five times.
+- The Bears have gone over the total in five of their past 10 games.

-- Creighton has a 5-5 record against the spread while going 6-4 overall over its past 10 contests.
+- Creighton has a 5-5 record against the spread while going 6-4 overall over its last 10 games.

-- Five of the Bluejays' past 10 outings have gone over the total.
+- Five of the Bluejays' past 10 outings have hit the over.

 - Baylor is 15-8 against the spread and 17-6 overall when scoring more than 68.3 points.